Unbounded dynamics for three dimensional vector fields: The applications:

-Or put simply, we have just shown the sets $l$, $H$, $H_\pm$ and the planes $H_c=\{(c,y,z)|y,z\in\mathbf{R}\}$ satisfy the assumptions of Th.\ref{infinitytheorem} satisfy the assumptions of Th.\ref{infinitytheorem}.
-As we have already shown the fixed points $(0,0,0)$ and $(1,0,0)$ each have a pair of complex-conjugate eigenvalues - as the first is a saddle-focus and the second a complex sink - it follows that to prove the Belousov-Zhabotinsky reaction satisfies the assumptions of Th.\ref{infinitytheorem} it remains to compute the Poincare Index at $\infty$.\\
+Or put simply, we have just shown the sets $l$, $H$, $H_\pm$ and the planes $H_c=\{(c,y,z)\mid y,z\in\mathbb{R}\}$ satisfy the assumptions of Theorem \ref{infinitytheorem}.
+As we have already shown the fixed points $(0,0,0)$ and $(1,0,0)$ each have a pair of complex-conjugate eigenvalues - as the first is a saddle focus and the second a complex sink - it follows that to prove the Belousov--Zhabotinsky reaction satisfies the assumptions of Theorem \ref{infinitytheorem} it remains to compute the Poincaré index at $\infty$.\\